-Artificial Intelligence, Machine Learning, Deep Learning.
+Artificial Intelligence, Machine Learning, Big Data Analysis.

-1. Introduction
+1. INTRODUCTION

 Resurging interest in machine learning is due to the same factors that have made data mining and Bayesian analysis more popular than ever.
 Things like growing volumes and varieties of available data, computational processing that is cheaper and more powerful, and affordable data storage.
-All of these things mean it's possible to quickly and automatically produce models that can analyse bigger, more complex data and deliver faster, more accurate results - even on avery large scale.
-And by building precise models, an organization has a better chance of identifying profitable opportunities - or avoiding unknown risks[1].
+All of these things mean it's possible to quickly and automatically produce models that can analyse bigger, more complex data and deliver faster, more accurate results - even on a very large scale.
+And by building precise models, an organization has a better chance of identifying profitable opportunities - or avoiding unknown risks [1].

 Because of new computing technologies, machine learning today is not like machine learning of the past.
 It was born from pattern recognition and the theory that computers can learn without being programmed to perform specific tasks; researchers interested in artificial intelligence wanted to see if computers could learn from data.
 The iterative aspect of machine learning is important because as models are exposed to new data, they are able to independently adapt.
 They learn from previous computations to produce reliable, repeatable decisions and results.
 It's a science that's not new - but one that has gained fresh momentum.
-While many machine learning and deep learning algorithms have been around for a long time, the ability to automatically apply complex mathematical calculations to big data - over and over, faster and faster - is a recent development [2].
-This paper will look at some of the different machine learning and deep learning algorithms and methods which can be applied to big data analysis, as well as the opportunities provided by the AI applications in various decision making domains.
+While many machine learning algorithms have been around for a long time, the ability to automatically apply complex mathematical calculations to big data - over and over, faster and faster - is a recent development [2].
+This paper will look at some of the different machine learning algorithms and methods which can be applied to big data analysis, as well as the opportunities provided by the application of big data analytics in various decision making domains.

-David C. Wyld et al. (Eds): MLIOB, SIPO, NET, DNLP, SOEA, AISCA - 2021 Pp.175-183, 2021.
-CS & IT - CSCP 2021 DOI: 10.5121/csit.2021.111214
+David C. Wyld et al. (Eds): CMLA, CIoT, CSEIT, NCS, NLPD, SPM - 2021 pp. 249-257, 2021.
+CS & IT - CSCP 2021 DOI: 10.5121/csit.2021.111519